Music Business/Management Major

 - Synthesize and apply leadership models, and the ethical considerations upon which they are founded

-Download the music business/management concentrate courses (requires Acrobat Reader, available for free on the Adobe website).
+Download the music business/management concentrate courses (updated February 2014).
 Students are strongly encouraged to verify their course requirements with the Office of the Registrar.